floatzcss/floatz/README.md

 ```
 See it in action: http://codepen.io/floatz/pen/wrxsj

 The default tab panel implementation uses sprite images to support round corners in all browsers (until IE6).
-For customization the styles simply have to be overridden with or without sprite images if used in newer browsers.
+For customization the styles simply have to be overridden with or without sprite images if used only in newer browsers.

 ##Layouting forms